close

 What Affects Internet Speed?

-Does VPN slow down internet?
+Does VPN slow down the internet?
 Yes, it does.
 But there are countermeasures that the users can take to rectify this problem.
 Here are a few things that internet users should do to make their VPN faster:

 Run a Speed Test